About the qualification of Chartered Accountant

-Students who did not present and pass Accounting at matric level, as stated in the admission requirements, but otherwise meet the admission requirements with reference to Mathematics and have a Matric average of at least 70%, are admitted to the BAcc programme on the following conditions:
+Students who did not study or pass Accounting on matriculation level, as stated in the admission requirements, but meet the admission requirements with reference to Mathematics and have a Matric average of at least 70%, are allowed into the BAcc degree course on the following conditions:

-• Financial Accounting 188 (instead of Financial Accounting 178) is followed with the beginner group and passed at the end of the first year, and
+Financial Accounting 188 is followed with the beginner group and passed at the end of the year (instead of Financial Accounting 178); and

-• a conversion exam is taken and passed during the week before official commencement of classes in the succeeding year.
+- a conversion examination during the week before the official start of classes is written and passed in the succeeding year.

-Students who meet the abovementioned conditions will register for Financial Accounting 278 in their second year of study.
+- Students who comply with the abovementioned conditions will register for Financial Accounting 278 in their second year of study.

-•All the first year modules taken must be passed.
+- All subjects the student is registered for in the first year must be passed.

-• A written application for conversion must be submitted to the School of Accountancy at the end of the first year.
+- A written application for conversion must be submitted at the School of Accountancy at the end of the first year.

-•The student must successfully complete the procedure for converting to Financial Accounting 178 as explained above.
+- The student must successfully complete the procedure for switching over to Financial Accounting 178 as explained above.

 A maximum of 50 students per year are allowed to convert to BAcc as described above.

-It is open to any student who has originally registered as student at the SU and complied with the formal admission requirements for BAcc as set out in Part 10 of the Calendar, but for whatever reason registered for another degree programme, to convert to BAcc.
-If Financial Accounting 188 was offered and passed in a previous year as part of the degree programme, the student can obtain direct admission to Financial Accounting 278 by successfully completing the conversion process to Financial Accounting 178 described above.
-Students in this category are advised to discuss the conversion with one of the joint-programme leaders: BAcc (Prof. K van Schalkwyk or Prof. SPJ von Wielligh) as soon as possible.
+It is open to any student who has originally registered as a student at the SU and complied with the formal admission requirements for BAcc as explicated in Part 10 of the Calendar, but as a result of whatever reason registered for another degree programme, to convert to BAcc.
+If Financial Accounting 188 was offered and passed in a previous year as part of the degree programme, the student can obtain direct admission to Financial Accounting 278, described above, by successfully completing the conversion process to Financial Accounting 178.
+Students in this category are encouraged to discuss the conversion with one of the program leaders: BAcc (Prof. CJ van Schalkwyk or Prof. SPJ von Wielligh).

 Language of instruction